zabereznikova/docs.de-de/docs/framework/data/adonet/sqlclient-streaming-support.md

          }
       }

-      // Application transferring a large Xml Document from SQL Server in .NET 4.5
+      // Application transferring a large Xml Document from SQL Server in .NET Framework 4.5
       // This goes via NVarChar and TextReader to enable asynchronous reading private static async Task PrintXmlValuesViaNVarChar() {
          XmlReaderSettings xmlSettings = new XmlReaderSettings() {